-Here’s how he conducted his experiment, which is now known as the “Little Albert Study.”
+Here’s how he conducted his experiment, now known as the “Little Albert Experiment.”

-John Watson exposed Little Albert to a handful of different stimuli.
-Among the stimuli included a white rat, a monkey, a hairy mask, a dog, and a seal-skin coat.
-When Watson first observed Little Albert, he showed no fear of any of the stimuli, including the white rat.
-John's goal was to help Albert learn to fear the white rat through classical conditioning.
+Watson exposed Little Albert to a handful of different stimuli.
+The stimuli included a white rat, a monkey, a hairy mask, a dog, and a seal-skin coat.
+When Watson first observed Little Albert, he did not fear any stimuli, including the white rat.

 Then, Watson began the conditioning.

 He would introduce the white rat back to Albert.
 Whenever Little Albert touched the rat, Watson would smash a hammer against a steel bar behind Albert’s head.
-Naturally, this stimuli scared Albert and he would begin to cry.
+Naturally, this stimulus scared Albert, and he would begin to cry.
 This was the “bell” of Pavlov’s experiment, but you can already see that this experiment is far more cruel.

 Like Pavlov’s dogs, Little Albert became conditioned.
 Whenever he saw the rat, he would cry and try to move away from the rat.
-Throughout the study, he exhibited the same behaviors when exposed to any sort of “hairy” stimuli, even stimuli that was just "white".
+Throughout the study, he exhibited the same behaviors when exposed to “hairy” stimuli.
 This process is called stimulus generalization.

 What Happened to Little Albert?

 The Little Albert study was conducted in 1920.
 Shortly after the findings were published in the Journal of Experimental Psychology, Johns Hopkins gave Watson a 50% raise.
-However, the raise - and Watson’s position at the University - did not last long.
+However, the rise (and Watson’s position at the University) did not last long.
 At the end of 1920, Watson was fired.

 Why?
 At first, the University claimed it was due to an affair.
-Watson conducted the Little Albert study with his graduate student, Rosalie Rayner.
+Watson conducted the Little Albert experiment with his graduate student, Rosalie Rayner.
 They fell in love, despite Watson’s marriage to Mary Ickes.
-Ickes was a member of a prominent family in the area - upon the discovery of the affair, Watson and Rayner’s love letters were published in a newspaper.
+Ickes was a member of a prominent family in the area, upon the discovery of the affair, Watson and Rayner’s love letters were published in a newspaper.
 John Hopkins claimed to fire Watson for “indecency.”

 Years later, rumors emerged that Watson wasn’t fired simply for his divorce.
 Watson and Rayner were allegedly conducting behaviorist experiments concerning sex.
-Those rumors included claims that Watson, who was movie-star handsome at the time, had even hooked devices up to him and Rayner while they engaged in intercourse.
-These claims seem to be false, but they appeared in psychology textbooks for years.
+Those rumors included claims that Watson, a movie star handsome then, had even hooked devices up to him and Rayner while they engaged in intercourse.
+These claims seem false, but they appeared in psychology textbooks for years.

 There is so much to this story that is wild and unusual!
-One of the biggest questions that people ask upon hearing this story is “What happened to Little Albert?”
+Upon hearing this story, one of the biggest questions people ask is, “What happened to Little Albert?”

 Well, this element of the story isn’t without uncertainty and rumor.
 In 2012, researchers claimed to uncover the true story of Little Albert.
 The boy’s real name was apparently Douglas Merritte, who died at the age of seven.
-Merritte had a serious condition of built-up fluid in the brain.
-This element of the story was significant - Watson claimed that Little Albert was a healthy and normal child.
-If Merritte was Little Albert, then Watson’s lies about the child’s health would seriously put an ugly mark on his legacy.
+Merritt had a serious condition of built-up fluid in the brain.
+This story element was significant - Watson claimed Little Albert was a healthy and normal child.
+If Merritte were Little Albert, then Watson’s lies about the child’s health would ruin his legacy.

-And it did, until questions about Merritte began to arise.
+And it did until questions about Merritte began to arise.
 Further research puts another candidate into the ring: William Albert Barger.
-Barger was born on the same day, in the same hospital as Merritte.
+Barger was born on the same day in the same hospital as Merritte.
 His mother was a wet nurse in the same hospital where Watson worked.
-Barger’s story is a lot more hopeful than Merritte’s - he died at age 87.
-Researchers met with his niece, who claimed that her uncle was particularly loving toward dogs, but otherwise showed no evidence of fear that would have been developed through the famous study.
+Barger’s story is much more hopeful than Merritte’s - he died at 87.
+Researchers met with his niece, who claimed that her uncle was particularly loving toward dogs but showed no evidence of fear that would have been developed through the famous study.